Preface: Explaining our market timing models

 It sure feels that way.

-1. The original post with one URL removed was this: Traders avoid getting scalped themselves in a whipsaw market – in the ES or microES 15 minute chart – could try the TTM scalper indicator/strategy or similar reversal type trade signals.
+Traders avoiding getting scalped themselves in a whipsaw market – in the ES or microES 15 minute chart, place the TTM scalper indicator/strategy of similar reversal type trade signals.
 This only works in a whipsaw market and not normally.
 Example:

 https://www.tradingview.com/chart/b8PRVEvd/